EmmanuelSimo/ecocards/index.md

 ## Simple is beautiful

-scan your cards using your smartphone and use the app in all stores. the app is very light and easy to use. the barcode can scan with your camera or manually inserted.
+Scan your cards using your smartphone and use the app in all stores, very light and easy to use. the barcode can scan with your camera or manually inserted.